Somehow it seems spring and summer are when salads get all the love.

 - kosher salt and Freshly ground black pepper

-- 2 small head radicchio or endive leaves separated
+- 2 small heads radicchio or endive leaves separated

 - 1 medium Pink Lady or other sweet apples